openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 .. edX/DemoX.1/2014/performance/graded_content/Homework/

-The Assignment Submissions report on this page provides the number of problems in each assignment and the aggregate number of correct and incorrect submissions received for each one.
+The Assignment Submissions report on this page provides the number of problems in each assignment.
+The report also includes the correct and incorrect submissions received.
+These values are averaged by the number of problems in each assignment.

 For information about identifying the graded subsections in a course, see `Set the Assignment Type and Due Date for a Subsection`_.